jenkinsci/eggplant-runner-plugin/README.md

-# Eggplant Runner Hub Jenkins Plugin
+# Eggplant Runner Jenkins Plugin (ALPHA VERSION)

+# THIS IS STILL IN TEST, WAIT FOR OFFICIAL RELEASE

 ## Introduction